 Clear sober eyes with snowy whites are gorgeous!
 And clear eyes signify good health and well being.
 No amount of eye drops can create the effect.
 When you quit drinking the dark circles under your eyes will come back to life.
 Once you are sober and clear eyed, you can keep your good looks with Vitamins C,E, A and Zinc.
 Fruits like strawberries and mangoes; veggies like spinach and carrots; zinc-rich meats like turkey and chicken; and yogurt, nuts and seeds, all feed the pretty peepers you want to have.
 Think “orange” for eyes – oranges, carrots and apricots.

 Alcohol causes hair loss.
 Substance use disorders produce brittle fright-wigs!

 One of the things that is universal to an SUD is lank hair.
 There are many reasons why alcohol impacts hair texture and shine.
 Heavy drinkers and drug users rarely have a balanced diet; alcohol is a diuretic, and hair is like a tissue that needs constant nourishment and hydration.
 Alcohol raises estrogen levels and elevated estrogen causes hair loss.

 And alcohol misuse lowers levels of zinc and vitamins B and C. These are essential elements for healthy hair growth.
-And drinking alcohol causes folic acid to drop as well.
+Also, drinking alcohol causes folic acid to drop.
 Folic acid is vital for strong hair follicles.
 But it is wonderful to see the confidence come back when people stop drinking/using and have hair regrowth.
 For gorgeous locks, eat your leafy greens.
-Drink lots of water and eat foods rich in zinc, like Brussels sprouts, citrus fruits, avocado and okra.
+Drink lots of water and eat foods rich in zinc, like Brussels sprouts, citrus fruits, avocado, and okra.